McGranahanLab/Guidebook/Singularity/Singularity_recipy_anatomy.md

     python -c 'print("Hello World!
 Hello from our custom Singularity image!")'

 ```
-This recipy upon execution will produce a container which has naked Ubuntu v20.04 as OS and it will print `Hello World!
+This recipe upon execution will produce a container which has naked Ubuntu v20.04 as OS and it will print `Hello World!
 Hello from our custom Singularity image!")` upon launch.

 In general, Singularity definition file can be divided into 2 core parts: **header** and **sections**.